In 1994 Pakistan Announced That It Would Continue With Its Program

 Educational indicators in the Northern Areas are among the worst in the country, and are especially low for girls and women.
 In 1981 the female literacy rate in the region was just 3 percent.
 The male literacy rate was not much better at 14.7 percent-well below the then national average of 26 percent.
 In 1995 national achievement surveys, children-and teachers — in the Northern Areas scored the lowest in the nation, and it was the only region in which girls scored lower than boys, reflecting serious gender equity issues.

+It is not difficult to find reasons for the discouraging numbers.
+Government spending on education has been extremely low in the Northern Areas, as has support from the international donor community.
+A shortage of schools means many children have to travel long distances under harsh geographic and climactic conditions, and inadequate design and lack of maintenance funds have led to poor physical conditions in most schools.
 There is also a shortage of teachers.
 As of 1994, no additional teacher posts in the Northern Areas had been authorized by the government for eight years, seriously curtailing the opening of new schools or even adequate staffing of existing ones.
 The vast majority of teachers are teaching students spanning several grades in one classroom without materials other than a textbook.
 Many teachers have had little academic training and/or no formal teacher training, and for most, supervision or other academic support is infrequent, or non-existent.
 While educational gender inequity in the Northern Areas can be partly explained by conservative social attitudes, the complete explanation is not so simple.
 World Bank studies have shown that, contrary to popular belief about the extreme social conservatism of the North, parents from even the most traditional areas are eager to educate their girls.
 However several factors have discouraged them.
 Studies have shown that parents do not feel as comfortable sending their girls to schools where all the teachers are male.
 Of the teachers in government-run primary and middle schools in the Northern Areas, 86 percent are male.
 Other factors, such as sanitation and running water, have also been found important in the retention of girls in school.
 Very few existing schools have these facilities.
 Then there is the simple problem of school access for girls.
 In the Northern Areas, approximately 82 percent of government-run schools are for boys.
 Finally, while demand for education is higher than supply in the Northern Areas, studies show that some parents will keep their children, especially girls, out of school if they deem the quality of the education too low to make it worthwhile.
 Because of the many shortcomings of the public school system, a growing demand for wider access and higher quality education for children has remained unmet in the Northern Areas.

 New Approach Fuels New Attitudes: NGO makes a difference in Northern Areas